AnthonyCessna/Final-Project-COMP3006/README.md

   and state breakdowns of min, max, and avg birth weights for further analysis

   ## Research Question
-  Does a states air quality effect birth weights?
+  Does the air quality of a given state have an  effect on birth weights?

   ## Conclusiuon: